-Often we are overwhelmed by life because of the stresses we put on our own life.
+Often when we’re overwhelmed by life it’s because of the stresses we put on our own life.

 When things aren’t going according to our plan or when everything is out of control and we feel like we can’t handle one more thing, the fault usually lies within ourselves.